Levitation and dynamics of bodies in supersaturated fluids: Experiments

 The scale-registered weight of the system, denoted by $F(t)$, was decomposed as $F(t)=F(0)+M_e(t)g + B(t;t_0)$. $F(0)$ includes a constant buoyancy force due to the volume of the displaced fluid; $M_e(t)$ is the mass change of a body-free fluid previously described; and $B(t;t_0)$ is the surface buoyancy force, the contribution to the buoyancy by the bubbles since the insertion time, $t_0$.
 The weight loss due to gas escape from an empty vessel is small, but it is of comparable magnitude to the force on the body for roughly the first 10 minutes, and must be accounted for here. $F(t)-F(0)$ was measured directly, which then provided an indirect measurement of the added buoyancy force, $B(t;t_0)$.

-Figure~\ref{Figure3}(b) shows the surface buoyancy force as a function of time since insertion, $t-t_0$, for insertion times up to 70 minutes.
-Upon insertion the force increases, at a rate which diminishes as the insertion time becomes larger and the fluid becomes calmer.
-Treating the growth as approximately linear, the growth rate, denoted by $\lambda(t_0)$, is shown in Fig.~\ref{Figure3}(c) with different symbols representing independent experiments, and on a log-linear scale in the inset.
-Solid curves correspond to an approximation that the growth rate is proportional to the supersaturation ratio, or $\lambda(t_0)=\lambda_0\exp(-t_0/T_r)\left(1+ \chi (1-\exp(-t_0/T_r))\right)^{-1}$.
-Fitted parameters are given by $\lambda_0=60.3$\,dyn/s, $\chi =4.3$, and $T_r = 29.8$\,min.
-As discussed below, the larger value of $T_r$, may be caused by the body's disruption of a large-scale flow responsible for diffusive transport from the free surface, and the larger value of $\chi$ is expected to combine both its dependence on $T_r$, and on the increased number of bubble nucleation sites due to the body's presence.
+Figure~\ref{Figure3}(b) shows the surface buoyancy force as a function of time since insertion, $t-t_0$, for insertion times up to 60 minutes.
+Upon insertion the force increased, at a rate which diminished as the insertion time became larger and the fluid became calmer. \tcb{As discussed in \S\ref{sec: Model}, the radius $a(t)$ of an individual bubble is expected to grow roughly as $a(t) \approx (2 D S(t_0) (t-t_0))^{1/2}$, where $D$ is the diffusion constant for CO$_2$ at room temperature.
+The associated volumetric growth suggests a total force on the body proportional to $(t-t_0)^{3/2}$; however, once heterogeneous bubble coalescence begins, for the first 30 minutes the growth appears closer to linear in time (see Fig.~\ref{Figure3}(b)).} This growth rate, denoted by $\lambda(t_0)$, is shown in Fig.~\ref{Figure3}(c).
+The solid curve corresponds to a prediction $\lambda(t_0)=kS(t_0)^{3/2}$, where $k$ is a proportionality constant, \tcb{revealing an excellent match to the experimentally measured growth rates.
+Equivalently, defining $\lambda_0$ to be the linear growth rate at $t=0$, we may write}

+Using $S(t)-\Smc$ from the previous experiment with no immersed body \tcb{(see Fig.~\ref{Figure2}(b))}, the model best fits the data on a logarithmic scale using $\lambda_0=58.4$\,dyn/s and $\Smc=.020$. \tcb{By comparing with the previous experiment, we find $S_0\approx 1.68$.}

-The force on the body eventually stabilizes to a value $B_s(t_0)$ measured four minutes after reinsertion time $t_0$.
-This value is shown in Fig.~\ref{Figure3}(d) along with a linear fit, $B_s(t_0)\approx 700$\,dyn-($7.02$\,dyn/min)$t$.
-The saturated value $B_s(t_0)$ diminishes far more slowly than does the growth rate $\lambda(t_0)$ - roughly, at later insertion times, bubbles merely take longer to accumulate and grow until reaching a critical size, at which time they pinch off and depart from the body.
+The surface buoyancy force eventually stabilized to a value $B_s(t_0)$ measured four minutes after reinsertion time $t_0$.
+This value is shown in Fig.~\ref{Figure3}(d) along with a linear fit, $B_s(t_0)\approx 712$\,dyn-($6.9$\,dyn/min)$t$.
+The saturated value $B_s(t_0)$ diminished far more slowly than did the growth rate $\lambda(t_0)$ - roughly, at later insertion times, bubbles merely take longer to accumulate and grow until reaching a critical size, at which time they pinch off and depart alone.
+Whether the slow decay was due to surface wetting or other phenomena remains unclear.
 A simple method for estimating $B_s$ is included as Appendix A.